Student writing in Studies Weekly Curriculum and ELA

 All students need opportunities — beyond writing — to share their understanding.
 Presentations are perfect for this.

-Brochures, posters, Google Slides, Nearpods, etc. are all interactive avenues for students demonstrate their knowledge while working individually or collaborating with a group.
+Brochures, posters, and classroom tech like Google Slides, Nearpods, etc. are all interactive avenues for students demonstrate their knowledge while working individually or collaborating with a group.
 Similarly, students can create video journals where they storyboard and respond to historic events.
 The goal is not a perfect analysis of the event or the historical figure they are studying, but a reflection on it.

 Additionally, students can create reader’s theaters or short plays based on historic events, and perform them for the class.
 Others might opt to write a poem about a historic figure, or create a “children’s book” explaining the formation of their state, or a comedy sketch about the three branches of government.